Vertigo: A Dizzying Diagnosis

 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), there are more than a dozen different types of balance disorders.
-Of these balance disorders, Benign Paroxysmal Positional Vertigo (BPPV) is the most common, causing roughly 50% of dizziness in older adults.
+Of these balance disorders, Benign Paroxysmal Positional Vertigo (BPPV) is the most common, causing roughly 50 percent of dizziness in older adults.

 Vertigo is More Common Than You’d Think

-At WakeMed, our Ear, Nose and Throat (ENT) specialists commonly see patients with suspected vertigo.
-In fact, according to Dr. Michael Ferguson, an ENT doctor and director of WakeMed Physician Practices ENT Head & Neck Surgery,
+At WakeMed, our Ear, Nose and Throat (ENT) – Head & Neck Surgery specialists commonly see patients with suspected vertigo.
+In fact, according to Michael Ferguson, MD, an ENT doctor and director of WakeMed ENT – Head & Neck Surgery,

-Fortunately, certain types of vertigo can often be treated reliably and on the spot, helping a large percentage of these patients.
+Fortunately, certain types of vertigo can be treated reliably and on the spot, helping a large percentage of these patients.
 The condition can also go away on its own.
-Below, we address some of the most common causes, symptoms, and treatment for vertigo.
+Below, we address some of the most common causes, symptoms and treatment for vertigo.

 What is Vertigo?

 Vertigo is a very specific sensation that the room is spinning around in circles.
-If you look at someone’s eyes during an episode, you can actually see the eyes darting back and forth (nystagmus).
+If we look at a symptomatic person's eyes during an episode, we can actually see the eyes darting back and forth (nystagmus).

 Can vertigo have multiple causes?

 YES.
 Vertigo can be caused by a number of things.
 The most common cause is BPPV.
-Other causes include:
+Here are other causes:

 - Inflammation of the inner ear (labyrinthitis or vestibular neuronitis)